Phlebotomy Technician Program:

 Due to COVID-19 Pandemic externships placements are delayed.

 Upon successfully completing the Phlebotomy Technician Program (58) hours Didactic and (40) hours externship, student will be eligible to take the National CPT-1 Exam to become certified.
 National Exam will be available at our Turlock Campus, additional fees apply.

-The program is open to the general public for admission, student must have a high school diploma, and or 18-years of age, Valid Identification Card, Social Security Card.
-A Healthcare Provider (AHA) BLS class session is provided at no cost in the course, students have the option to take the course prior however the cost will not be reimbursed.
+The program is open to the general public for admission, student must have a high school diploma and 18-years of age, Valid Identification Card, Social Security Card.
+A Healthcare Provider (AHA) BLS class session is no longer included in the course cost effective 2021 programs, class is now offered at a discounted price of $50.00 plus book (ECC2020 Guidelines).
 All enrolled students are required to attend an orientation must schedule with admissions office (209) 250-1200.
 Students must provide the following records:

 1.)
 High School Diploma or equivalent

 2.)
 Valid US Identification, Social Security Card

 3.)
 Proof of immunizations much be provided during course with copy of your healthcare insurance card (or declination form), must include records or titers for: 3- Hep B shots, 2 MMR shots, 2 varicella shots and Tdap within 10 years.

 4.)
 Provide two negative TB's one within a year and the 2nd within 90 days of program; or chest X-ray with negative results (QuintiFERON TB Gold blood test is an alternative to skin tests or X-ray)- Must be current the duration of program through externship dates.